 - whether the defendant's belief was sincere;

-- how long was the disqualifying period;
+- how long was the disqualifying period; and

 - how much of it was still to run.

-It will be a contempt of court to fail to surrender their devices in accordance with a direction to do so.
-Section 70 inserts a new s.54A into the Courts Act 2003 and gives a court security officer the power to search a juror (if ordered to do so by a judge) and seize such a device.
+It will be a contempt of court to fail to surrender devices in accordance with a direction to do so.
+Section 54A of the Courts Act 2003 gives a court security officer the power to search a juror (if ordered to do so by a judge or senior coroner) and seize such a device.

 These provisions do not provide any power enabling a judge, senior coroner or court security officer to access the data held on any seized device.